guo-cheng/guo-cheng.github.io/README.md

-# guo-cheng.github.io
+# R for bioinformatics
-R for bioinformatics
+This is my R studying notebook.